 - (1) The spent-fuel pool racks provide storage for a minimum of 270% of the reactor core. - (2) The fuel storage racks are designed to be supported above vertically by the pool floor by a support structure.
 The support fuel storage rack structure allows sufficient pool water flow for natural convection cooling of the stored fuel.
-Since the The fuel rack modules are freestanding (i.e., no supports
+Since the The fuel rack modules are freestanding (i.e., no supports above the base the racks are not attached to the floor and can be removed), the support structure also provides the required dynamic stability.
+The spent fuel rack modules are interconnected at the top with crosses between inner modules and with external tube supports around the peripheral modules.
+The complete spent fuel rack arrangement leaves a small clearance gap to the pool walls.
+These supports provide the spent fuel rack dynamic stability. - (3) The racks include individual solid tube storage compartments, which provide lateral restraints over the entire length of the fuel assembly or bundle. - (4) The racks are fabricated from materials used for construction and are specified in accordance with the latest issue of applicable ASTM specifications at the time of equipment order.

-- (3) The racks include individual solid tube storage compartments, which provide lateral restraints over the entire length of the fuel assembly or bundle. - (4) The racks are fabricated from materials used for construction and are specified in accordance with the latest issue of applicable ASTM specifications at the time of equipment order. - (5) Lead-in guides at the top of the storage spaces provide guidance of the fuel during insertion. - (6) The racks are designed to withstand, while maintaining the nuclear safety design basis, the impact force generated by the vertical free-fall drop of a fuel assembly from a height of 1.8m. - (7) The rack is designed to withstand a pullup force of 17.79 kN and a horizontal force of 4.45 kN. - (8) The fuel storage racks are designed to handle irradiated fuel assemblies.
+- (5) Lead in guides at the top of the storage spaces provide guidance of the fuel during insertion.
+Not used. - (6) The racks are designed to withstand, while maintaining the nuclear safety design basis, the impact force generated by the vertical free-fall drop of a fuel assembly from a height of 1.8m. - (7) The rack is designed to withstand a pullup force of 17.79 kN and a horizontal force of 4.45 kN. - (8) The fuel storage racks are designed to handle irradiated fuel assemblies.
 The expected radiation levels are well below the design levels.